 The Art of Botero & Lunch

 From the viewing point on 3.070 meters down with the funicular and into the city.
 Our next stop was a visit to the famous Museo Botero del Banco de la Republica with its paintings of pretty voluminous people, animals, and things.
-Botero is a very popular artist in Colombia and known for its art around the world.
-We can not wait to see more of his art and sculptures in Medellín later on our Colombia trip.
+Botero is a very popular artist in Colombia and known for his art around the world.
+We cannot wait to see more of his art and sculptures in Medellín later on our Colombia trip.
 But now, it was time for lunch in a very typical Colombian place.

 Waving at Claudia López at Plaza de Bolívar

 Halfway walking distance from the museum to the Plaza de Bolívar, the main square of Bogotá, we stopped in the tiny restaurant La Puerta Falsa to try Tamales (for meat-eater) and Colombian cheese dipped in hot chocolate (for vegetarians).
 It is a pretty tiny place though the Colombian atmosphere is something you have to experience.
-Anyways, be sure to be the first (or last) for lunch as its getting pretty crowded in there.
+Anyway, be sure to be the first (or last) for lunch as it’s getting pretty crowded in there.
 After we filled our stomachs, we walked downhill to the Plaza de Bolívar, Bogotá’s main square to see the Palace of Justice, the National Capitol and the Primary Cathedral of Bogotá as well as the Liévano Palace, the seat of the Mayor of Bogotá.
 We could almost wave at the new lesbian major, Claudia López.

 Don’t forget to bring: Sun lotion, water